khoanna/foodcipe/README.md

 ### 3. Set your API key

-Open the file `API/index.js` and replace the placeholder with your own API key:
+Create the file `API/index.js` and replace the placeholder with your own API key:

 ```js
 // API/index.js